-How will we pay for the tablet?
+How will we pay for the laptop?

 What is included?